The healthcare industry is experiencing a transformative wave driven by integrating artificial intelligence (AI) into various aspects of patient care.

 One significant area where AI is making its mark is in the process of triage—the initial assessment and prioritization of patients in need of medical attention.
 The debate over the right balance between AI-powered triage and human triage has become a hot topic in healthcare.

-AI-powered nurse triage software and human triage have their respective advantages and disadvantages, and the key to success is finding the right mix that maximizes efficiency while upholding the quality of patient care.
+AI-powered triage software and human triage have their respective advantages and disadvantages, and the key to success is finding the right mix that maximizes efficiency while upholding the quality of patient care.

 The Rise of AI-Powered Triage